nerdimite/leap-intelligen-hackathon-starter/frontend/README.md

 ### Update Environment Variables

-Create a `.env` file in the `frontend` directory and add the following environment variables (replace `<your-private-ip>` with your private IP address that you obtained from the backend README):
+Edit the `.env` file in the `frontend` directory and update the following environment variables (replace `<your-private-ip>` with your private IP address that you obtained from the backend README):

 ```bash
 NEXT_PUBLIC_DEFAULT_CUSTOMER_ID=8